Professional Experience Requirements

 It is a student's responsibility to locate and formalise a professional experience placement.
 Work readiness is an extremely important aspect of you completing the LLB degree and it is in the student's best interests to make the most of the resources available to you.

 Deakin University offers a number of fantastic services to students including cover letter writing, resume writing services.
-JobShop can assist in developing skills in relation to approaching employers for placements and future employment.
+UniHub can assist in developing skills in relation to approaching employers for placements and future employment.

-The Deakin Law School coordinates the Professional Experience Placement Scheme where students are placed at Victoria Legal Aid offices in Dandenong, Frankston and Ringwood.
-Review the Placement Scheme page on a regular basis as other opportunities are often advertised.
+Deakin Law School coordinates the Professional Experience Placement Scheme where students are placed at various firms and legal aid offices.
+Review the DLS Placement Scheme page on a regular basis as other opportunities are often advertised.

 What counts as PE